Employer of Record

 Monthly Payroll Tax Return (TSD)

-- Social security contributions are calculated from gross employment income and are payable by the employer.
+• Social tax and other payroll contributions are generally calculated from gross employment income and declared through Form TSD.

 Monthly Payroll Tax Return (TSD)

-- Social security contributions are calculated from gross employment income and are payable by the employer.
+• Social tax and other payroll contributions are generally calculated from gross employment income and declared through Form TSD.

 Payroll Taxes

-- Unemployment insurance contributions are shared between the employer (0.8% of gross salary) and the employee (1.6% of gross salary).
+• Unemployment insurance contributions are shared between the employer (0.8% of gross salary) and the employee (1.6% of gross salary), subject to the statutory exceptions.

-- Personal income earned by employees is subject to a 20% income tax, which will increase to 22% in 2025.
+• Personal income earned by employees is subject to a 22% income tax.

 Pension Requirements